As a student at one of our partner institutions, you are able to come to Essex as part of the Law Degree Transfer Programme.

 You'll join our prestigious LLB Law, going directly into either the second or final year.

-Find out how you will be taught and assessed this year, or, download our student handbook (.pdf) which has lots of information on how to choose your modules, how you will be taught and assessed, how to balance your workload, deadlines for changing modules and options available to Third and Final Year students.
+You can download our student handbook (.pdf) which has lots of information on how to choose your modules, how you will be taught and assessed, how to balance your workload, deadlines for changing modules and options available to Third and Final Year students.

 See events from our Essex South East Asia team: